-Splitting time between Los Angeles and New York City is not easy for anyone, even less so when you're a busy A-list actress like Lucy Liu.
-After much back-and-forth between the two cities, Liu decided it was time to set some roots in New York, not only for herself but for the benefit of her son, Rockwell.
-"I was living in L.A. and I was coming to New York quite a bit, and I thought it would be nice to get an apartment to have for myself, not stay in a hotel and have more of a home," she told One Kings Lane.
+Splitting time between Los Angeles and New York City is not easy, and even less so when you're a busy A-list actress like Lucy Liu.
+After much back-and-forth between the two cities, Liu decided it was time to establish some roots in New York, not only for herself but for the benefit of her son, Rockwell.
+"I was living in L.A. and I was coming to New York quite a bit, and I thought it would be nice to get an apartment to have for myself, not stay in a hotel, and have more of a home," she told One Kings Lane.

-But it was only after she visited her friend, fashion editor Zanna Roberts Rassi, for a playdate that she realized the importance of having a beautiful and functioning playroom.
-So she did as Rassi had done a few months prior and called on the help of The Studio at One Kings Lane to help her transform her bland NYC playroom into a serene space for her son to learn and grow.
-Think a playroom can't also be grown-up and chic?
-Think again—Lucy Liu proves to us that the best playrooms are also adult-approved.
+But it was only after she visited her friend, fashion editor Zanna Roberts Rassi, for a playdate that she realized the importance of having a beautiful and functional playroom.
+So she did as Rassi had done a few months prior and solicited the help of The Studio at One Kings Lane to help her transform her NYC playroom into a serene space for her son to learn and grow.
+This space proves that the best playrooms are also adult-approved.

-For the multipurpose space, the actress's designer, Nicole Fisher, from The Studio at One Kings Lane opted for an elegant, muted palette and plenty of toy storage.
+For the multipurpose space, the actress' designer Nicole Fisher from The Studio at One Kings Lane opted for an elegant, muted palette and plenty of toy storage.
 "She made the space special by toning down the color and making it more monochromatic so that the color that is there pops and feels playful, friendly, and warm," explains Liu.
-"It feels more like a home than a wide open space without a name.
+"It feels more like a home than a wide-open space without a name.
 Let's just say it was more generic before [Nicole] came in."

-One of the top priorities in the space was adequate storage for boys and books, which Fischer achieved with a selection of bookshelves and toy storage units from popular kids' brand Oeuf.
-"She also included special things like two framed Dr. Seuss books and incorporate other things that I already had like these beautiful wooden tribal masks on the wall," says Liu.
+One of the top priorities in the space was adequate storage for toys and books, which Fischer achieved with a selection of bookshelves and toy storage units from popular kids' brand Oeuf.
+"She also included special things like two framed Dr. Seuss books, and incorporated other things that I already had, like these beautiful wooden tribal masks on the wall," says Liu.
 "I wanted to make it look more multicultural so they put baskets on the wall and over the fireplace.
 I don't know, there's something about that added texture and the weave that brought the different elements of what New York City is to me because it's a city with so many different things going on and so many different cultures."

 Her son Rockwell's favorite piece?
 "He's obsessed with the tent they put in," says the actress.
 "They also put the toys and books so you can see them, so it's accessible and beautiful all at the same time.
 He can pull out what he wants without making a mess.
 I think one of the keys to parenting is organization, not just with your time, but also the elements within your space, so they were really able to discover that and draw that out in a very artistic fashion."